Islands in the Stream (novel): Real life influences

-Hemingway used many of his real life experiences, friends, and relatives to form his stories and base his characters on.
+Hemingway used many of his real life experiences, friends, and relatives to base his characters on and to form his stories.

 Henry "Mike" Strater, an American painter, spent the summer with Hemingway fishing on Bimini in 1935.
-He is shown in the adjacent picture standing next to what was believed to be a 1,000 pound marlin that had been half eaten by sharks while Strater landed the fish.
+He is shown in the adjacent picture standing next to what was believed to be a 1,000-pound marlin that had been half eaten by sharks while Strater landed the fish.

 While on Bimini, Gerald and Sara Murphy, good friends of Hemingway, lost their young son, Baoth, to illness.
 Hemingway's grief for the loss is captured in letters to the Murphys.

 During WWII, Hemingway hunted for U-boats aboard his boat Pilar.
 His boat was outfitted with communications gear provided by the US Embassy in Havana.